-For my pasta, the offal added a rich accent to pennette con trippa alla Romana (immediately below; $12), which had a peppery tone that rose, then leveled off.
-Since I'm so familiar with the veal version, I didn't note at first that the saltimbocca (next photo; $17) was prepared with pork; very rich and very satisfying, without a lot of fuss.
+For my pasta, the offal added a rich accent to pennette con trippa alla Romana (first photo below, $12), which had a peppery tone that rose, then leveled off.
+Since I'm so familiar with the veal version, I didn't note at first that the saltimbocca (next photo, $17) was prepared with pork.
+Very rich, very satisfying.

-"Those are almonds, not pits," the bartender noted as I scraped my dessert plate otherwise clean of Apician spiced dates with mascarpone (above; $8).
+"Those are almonds, not pits," the bartender noted as I scraped my dessert plate otherwise clean of Apician spiced dates with mascarpone (photo above, $8).
 Follow-up web research revealed that Apicius was the name of at least three Roman epicures who predated Hadrian (and who, I'll wager, didn't abide pits).

 Lupa